 Crystallography in India

-India has had an ancient tradition in science that spans many centuries.
+The background for the map is from a magnificent crystalline specimen (> 100 cm2) of mica intergrown with haematite from the collection of C.V.
+Raman (courtesy Raman Research Inst., Bangalore).India has had an ancient tradition in science that spans many centuries.
 In the modern context, India entered the international scientific mainstream in the early 1900s and early activity was also connected with the freedom struggle-the setting up of the Indian Association for the Cultivation of Science (IACS) in Calcutta in 1905 was a purely indigenous move intended to indicate to the British authorities that original scientific research aiming at Western standards could be carried out in a colonial territory.
 Understandably, this was not entirely to the liking of the government.
 Serious research began in universities in the 1920s and 1930s (Allahabad, Dhaka, Punjab, Delhi, Mysore, Andhra, Banaras) pursuing the idea of teaching-cum-research institutions, in contrast to the purely teaching universities of Madras, Bombay and Calcutta set up by the British.
 The setting up of the national laboratory system (now called Council for Scientific and Industrial Research, CSIR), a few years before independence in 1947, was a major initiative.
 Important investments in science education and research were made by the government in the 1960s (Indian Institutes of Technology, IIT) and more recently, after 2000.
 Modern, that is post-diffraction, crystallography is therefore as young as the modern research tradition in India and it is interesting to trace the course of the subject in this vast country (see map), to see how we have developed and strengthened research in physical, chemical and biological crystallography.
 Attempting to do world class research, in a country that was geographically far removed from the major international scientific centres, a country which was grappling with tremendous problems as it made the transition from an older order into the modern world, was not easy.
 Today, time and distance scales have shrunk in all ways; globalization and the emergence of India as a major economic power have meant that Indian scientists have had to quickly readjust themselves, at least those who would like to project into a future in which India would provide international scientific leadership.
 The reader should note the equivalences of new and older place names in the text, such as Chennai (Madras), Mumbai (Bombay), Kolkata (Calcutta), New Delhi (Delhi) and Pune (Poona).
 Abbreviations are commonly used in India, for places and people, and they are invariably used here for institution names after the first appearance.

 Summary of activities between 1930 and 1980

 The earliest crystallographic activity in India was the determination of the crystal structures of naphthalene and anthracene by K. Banerjee at IACS (Nature, 125, 456, 1930).
 IACS was the nucleus of crystallographic activity through the work of C.V.
 Raman, M.N.
 Saha, K.S.
 Krishnan, and S. Bhagavantam.
 These pioneers were physicists, and for decades, crystallography in India reflected a physics bias in the schools developed by G.N.
 Ramachandran in the U. of Madras, by A.R.
 Verma in Banaras Hindu U., (BHU), National Physical Lab.
 (NPL) and Delhi U., by S. Ramaseshan in National Aeronautical Lab., Bangalore and by R. Chidambaram in Bhabha Atomic Research Centre, Bombay, (BARC).

 G.N.
+Ramachandran’s original model of collagen triple helix.G.N.
 Ramachandran, a student of C.V.
 Raman, and arguably the most distinguished scientist of independent India, worked on fibrous proteins and is recognized for the well known triple helical model for the structure of collagen (1954) and the now ubiquitous Ramachandran Plot for validation of protein structures (1963).
 Contact distances of non-bonded atom pairs obtained from the crystal structures of small organic molecules were used to delineate the conformational space that a polypeptide chain can occupy, leading in turn to the use of a plot of phi and psi conformational angles in a protein structure as a diagnostic tool in the evaluation of protein structures.
 The collagen structure was a very important ingredient in the development of the subject of structural biology.
 Influential books by him and his associates (R. Srinivasan, S. Parthasarathy) in 1970 and 1976 on methods of solving the phase problem and crystallographic statistics, are also noteworthy.
 Ramachandran was honored with the Ewald Prize, the highest recognition of the IUCr, in 1999.
 Anomalous dispersion as a structure solution tool was proposed by S. Ramaseshan and K.Venkatesan in Indian Institute of Science (IISc) Bangalore in 1957 and by S. Raman in Madras.
 The potential of this tool was, however, realised outside India only after the advent of synchrotron radiation and ultrafast computers, in the form of the well known MAD and SAD techniques in macromolecular crystallography.

 Growth spiral on SiC surface (A.R.
+Verma) and extract of letter from L. Pauling.A.R.
 Verma and his students P. Krishna, K. Lal, O.N.
 Srivastava, G. Singh and G.C.
 Trigunayat initiated research in the area of crystal growth and imperfections in solids, using techniques of X-ray diffraction and optical as well as electron microscopy.
 He was the first to use multiple beam interferometry to directly observe a dislocation.
 His group studied the surfaces of single crystals using phase contrast microscopy and measured the observed step-heights using multiple-beam-interferometry.
 They took photographs of growth spirals on the surface of SiC and CdI2 polytype crystals and determined their crystal structure using X-ray diffraction techniques.
 Many new polytype structures of SiC, CdI2 and ZnS were identified.
 Several anomalous structures were observed whose growth could not be understood in terms of traditional models of spiral growth around screw dislocations.
 They therefore proposed an alternative faulted matrix model which gave a good agreement between theoretically predicted and observed structures.
 A well known monograph (Verma and Krishna, 1966) on polymorphism and polytypism continues to be well cited, and is relevant today given the current importance of polymorphs in pharmaceuticals.